daniil-shmelev/pySigLib/docs/index.rst

 .. rst-class:: landing-tagline

-Fast Signature, Log Signature and Signature Kernel Computations on CPU and GPU.
+A high-performance library for path signatures and rough path methods on CPU and GPU.

 .. grid:: 3
    :gutter: 3